cfpb/grad-path/README.md

 1. `docker run -p 3000:3000 --name grad-path grad-path` to run the container
 1. Visit http://localhost:3000 in your browser to view it

-Reminder: At this time, it will not function correctly unless you also have consumerfinance.gov running with the correct data at http://localhost:8000.

 To stop the container, run `docker stop grad-path`.

 ## Quick start with Node